Single Procurement Document (SPD)

 • the SPD questions will be built into the relevant PCS-Tender project (procurement exercise)

-• the procurement officer will select the questions that are proportionate and relevant to their procurement exercise online in PCS-Tender.
+• the buyer will select the questions that are proportionate and relevant to their procurement exercise online in PCS-Tender.
 These are the only questions you will see

-• if the procurement officer has any SPD questions which require minimum requirements these will be added into the Contract Notice or within the procurement documents
+• if the buyer has any SPD questions which require minimum requirements these will be added into the Contract Notice or within the procurement documents

 • the Contract Notice in PCS will include a link to PCS-Tender